The Interoceptive System – 7 Ways to Improve Interoceptive Awareness

-These are all skills individuals with ASD are more likely to struggle with.
-Low interoceptive awareness may also explain why potty training is a common challenge.
-Or why your child may be completely fine one minute and the next minute they are screaming they are hungry and need to eat “right now!”
-Because they weren’t aware of those sensations until they became urgent.
+Low interoceptive awareness may also explain why potty training is such a common challenge.
+It’s the reason why your child may be completely fine one minute and then they are screaming they are hungry and need to eat “right now!” the next minute.

 How Can You Improve Interoceptive Awareness?

-Occupational Therapists can help with improving interoception by providing specific sensory input to increase your child’s self awareness.
+An occupational therapist can help improve interoceptive awareness by providing specific sensory input to increase your child’s self-awareness.

 Begin this process with positive experiences like after running around outside, after a warm shower, after a meal, etc.

-Have the child label one body part and how it feels at that moment (i.e. eyes-sleepy, awake, watery, itchy, dry, etc).
-Continue to add body parts and corresponding sensations, depending on the level of the child.
+- Have the child label one body part and how it feels at that moment (i.e. eyes-sleepy, awake, watery, itchy, dry, etc).

 - when your eyes are watery/itchy, it means you are tired

-- when your heart is beating fast, you may feel nervous or angry about something
+- If your heart is beating fast, you may feel nervous or angry about something

-- when your stomach makes a grumbly noise, it means you are hungry
+- when your stomach makes a grumbly noise, it means you are hungr

-As the child continue to progress, have them match different body states or emotions to their specific body sensations. (i.e. Nervous: hands sweaty, heart racing, legs moving, stomach fluttery)
+- As the child continues to progress, have them match different body states or emotions to their specific body sensations. (i.e. Nervous: hands sweaty, heart racing, legs moving, stomach fluttery)

-Additional Reading: Interoception: The Eighth Sensory System By Kelly Mahler is available on Amazon.
+Interoception: The Eighth Sensory System By Kelly Mahler is available on Amazon.
 I have not personally read this book yet – but it is on my short list of books to read.
 The author boasts this book provides a detailed description of the connection between interoception and the common experiences of individuals with autism.
-As well as practical strategies that can be used to improve interoceptive awareness, and self-regulation.
+The book also includes practical strategies for